merlinkv/ZX_Multiface_3_Enhanced/README.md

 USE IT AT YOUR OWN RISK!

+# August 6, 2024 - Version 2.0s Final

+Version 2.0s has been tested an working 100%

 # Added version 2.0s (small) - July 04, 2024 - RC2 version, needs to be tested.

    - Redefined Kempston Joystick side (no more GAL22V10D)